 Money saving tip #1: Open a separate savings account.

 If you don't have a separate savings account, are you really even saving?
 My husband would say “yes.”
 He likes to stockpile cash in one account.
 Me?
 I'm too tempted to touch it (and if you're reading a personal finance site, chances are you know this temptation all too well.)
 This is why I like to recommend readers open a completely-separate-from-checking high-yield savings account to stash away their pennies.

 We like to recommend CIT Bank thanks to it's higher-than-average interest rate (25x the national average) and no-fee structure.
 You don't have to keep a minimum, it costs $0 each month to maintain, and you only need $100 to open the account.
 Click here to explore the current 2.3% interest rate from CIT.

 - Investigate the 50-30-20 budget method.

 - The first 5 things to go when trimming your budget.

-Save money by being more strategic with your debt
+Money saving tip #3: Be more strategic with your debt

 - 4 ways to save money on student loans.

 - If you have debt, save money on interest by transferring credit card balances to a 0% APR card.

 - Come up with a debt pay off challenge.
 Here's how I challenged myself to pay off $8,000 in under 90 days.
 (P.S. – I did it!)